RFK Jr. goes scorched earth on Democratic Party for keeping him off ballot * WorldNetDaily * by WND Staff

 — WorldNetDaily (@worldnetdaily) August 22, 2024

-It is Robert F. Kennedy Jr., son of the assassinated Attorney General Robert F. Kennedy and nephew of the assassinated president John F. Kennedy, who cited the party’s new leftist ideology, as he runs for president as an Independent.
+It is Robert F. Kennedy Jr., son of the assassinated Attorney General Robert F. Kennedy and nephew of the assassinated President John F. Kennedy, who cited the party’s new leftist ideology, as he runs for president as an Independent.

 Get the hottest, most important news stories on the Internet – delivered FREE to your inbox as soon as they break!
 Take just 30 seconds and sign up for WND’s Email News Alerts!